zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 Adopting a managed MLOps platform has a lot of appeal, especially if we want to avoid the overhead of having to manage our own tools and infrastructure.
-Cloud based platforms like Amazon SageMaker, Azure Machine Learning and Google Cloud AI Platform are immediately available and can significantly accelerate the machine learning project development with a fraction of the cost of building and operating a custom made platform.
+Cloud-based platforms like Amazon SageMaker, Azure Machine Learning and Google Cloud AI Platform are immediately available and can significantly accelerate the machine learning project development.
+Moreover, they require a fraction of the cost of building and operating a custom-made platform.
 However, there are several drawbacks to adopting a managed MLOps platform, some quite subtle, that should not be easily overlooked.